riya-singh28/deepchem-server/docs/source/py_ds_library/index.rst

 Interactive API Testing
 -----------------------

-For the most up-to-date examples and interactive testing of the underlying API that the py-ds library uses, visit http://localhost:8000/docs when your DeepChem Server is running.
+For the most up-to-date examples and interactive testing of the underlying API that the pyds library uses, visit http://localhost:8000/docs when your DeepChem Server is running.

 The Swagger UI provides: